andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

         DD_LOGS_INJECTION: "true"
 </pre>

 ## Next
 In the next step, you will build and run your compose file, and your DataDog agent will also run and will be accessible to the application.

-Before we run our stack, we will make our nodejs application send data to the agent.
+Before you run the stack, you will make sure that the nodejs application sends data to the agent.